 CHERD realizes that although we have made progress, women are still significantly under-represented across senior academic positions.
 In fact, many Canadian universities have yet to appoint a female president.

-Be a part of it in October 2019
+Be a part of it in October 2020 (Dates TBA)

 If you have achieved an early to mid-level of academic leadership and now have your sights on reaching higher levels of academic leadership, join us.
 Let’s work together, to make a difference in the world of higher education and in your career.

-This year the CHERD Women in Academic Leadership 2019 will be held from Oct.
+This year the CHERD Women in Academic Leadership 2019 was held from Oct.
 26 to Oct.30 at the Inn at the Forks in Winnipeg.
-Led by facilitators Pat Bradshaw and Joanne Keselman along with a group of mentors, the program again will be highly interactive and limited to 24 participants.
+Led by facilitators Pat Bradshaw and Joanne Keselman along with a group of mentors, the program was highly interactive and limited to 24 participants.